 If you are concerned about the foundation, we can help.
 We have deep experience examining and assessing the many foundation types found here in the Bay Area and providing guidance on issues we may find.
 We have found through our foundation inspections that most homes in the bay area have some cracking in the foundation but not all cracking means you shouldn’t buy a home or you have to undertake a major foundation repair work.
 Let one of our experienced foundation inspectors take a look and give you some insight.

-A termite inspection is also recommended as it is focused specifically on wood-destroying-pests and goes beyond the surface to find problems.
+Termite Inspections are also recommended as it is focused specifically on wood-destroying pests and goes beyond the surface to find problems.
 Termite inspection reports also include pricing if any wood-destroying pests have been identified.
 The work order will have pricing for the eradication of the pests plus the repair of any wood damage they have caused.

 Selling your home can be stressful and the last thing you want is surprises.
 Surprises can negatively affect your transaction.